Old China Trade: The Cohong monopoly and supercargoes

-In 1757, the Qianlong Emperor of the Qing dynasty confined all Western trade to Guangzhou and regulated it through the use of merchants known collectively as the cohong.
+In 1757, the Qianlong Emperor of the Qing dynasty confined all Western trade to Guangzhou and regulated it through the use of merchants known collectively as the Cohong.
 This group owned a licensed monopoly on trade with foreigners and served as trading intermediaries accountable for their behavior and cargoes.
 Relations between the Cohong and the foreign merchants were cordial and very peaceful, as both parties valued their reputations and had vested interests in preventing the disruption of trade.
 The Cohong reviewed the cargo of each ship and collected tariffs that were then passed onto the Hoppo (Inspector of Customs).
-The Cohong was at the mercy of the government's demands for revenue, and they had to add costs to the foreign merchants, in order to extract extra money for bribes to please the officials; although Qing Dynasty court officials did not actively supervise foreign trade, China's government treasury reaped the benefits of tariff revenues.
+The Cohong was at the mercy of the government's demands for revenue, and they had to add costs to the foreign merchants, in order to extract extra money for bribes to please the officials; although Qing court officials did not actively supervise foreign trade, China's government treasury reaped the benefits of tariff revenues.
 Additionally, each foreign vessel had to contract a comprador responsible for supplying the ship with provisions and servicing the factories onshore.

 Before the rise of four American trading houses in the 1820s that controlled seven-eighths of the China trade by 1825—Perkins and Company, Jones Oakford and Company, Archer, and T. H. Smith—the American trade was conducted through the use of supercargoes.
 Each American ship had a supercargo who acted as the commercial agent responsible for the purchases of Chinese goods.
 He had to arrive and leave on his vessel.
 It was not until 1800 that supercargoes began to establish themselves as resident agents in Guangzhou.
 These agents either served trading houses or operated off of commissions from other private merchants' transactions.
 Upon their emergence, large trading houses, greater capitalization, and higher volumes of trade became possible.

-Finding mediums of exchange
+Finding media of exchange

 One of the largest problems faced by foreign traders in Guangzhou was finding a reliable medium of exchange that would enable sustainable trade with the Chinese.
 The Chinese were always willing to accept bullion, in exchange for tea and other products.
 This was because the Chinese were fairly self-sufficient and did not have a large desire for foreign goods.
 Specie was very expensive and difficult to acquire considering that the supply coming from South America fluctuated and it required a lot of goods to attain through a trade.
-Unable to afford to sustain high-level trading in specie, British merchants turned to the lucrative drug trade, obtaining trading rights for opium from India and importing it to the Qing Empire.
-Beginning in 1767 and rapidly expanding through the early 1800s, opium was illegally traded for specie with the Chinese and then reinvested in tea for importation to Great Britain.
+Unable to afford to sustain high-level trading in specie, British merchants turned to the lucrative opium trade, obtaining trading rights for opium from India and importing it to China.
+Beginning in 1767 and rapidly expanding through the early 1800s, opium was illegally traded for specie with Chinese merchants and then reinvested in tea for importation to British markets.